Chapter 19:

 "…Can I give it another try?"

-Zephyr frowned at the request.
+Zephyr frowned at the request and gave her hand another squeeze.

 She paused for a moment, as if figuring out her words.

 "It's something the debug tablet would be able to do.
-You still haven't answered me yet though.
+You still haven't answered me though.
 Just why do you want to do this?"

 He went speechless.
 Watch her memories with her?